srl295/srl295-slides/presentation.md

 --

-- 3,639 pages (core+charts)
+- almost 4,000 pages (core+charts)
 --
  + Annexes
 --

-- More than 143,000 characters
+- More than 144,000 characters
 --

 - Significant update about once a year
 --

-- 80+ character properties, many multi-valued
+- 80+ character properties
 --

 - Additional standards and geopolitical requirements